Kansattica/msync/README.md

 ### Get msync
 Once `msync` has features, I'll have releases available for download.
 For now, it has to be built with cmake.
 If you have a fairly recent version of cmake (3.12 or later), you can simply clone the repo, make a `build` directory, run cmake inside, and cmake will download and build `msync` and its dependencies automatically.

+On Linux systems, it works a lot better if it can link in your system's openssl (or whatever other TLS implementation cURL knows how to use) and, if you have it, libcurl.
+Consider installing these through your package manager.

 ### Features (that I'm going to implement soon)
 - [ ] Multiple account support
 - [ ] Queue posts, boosts, and favs